 If you've completed steps one and two of risk management planning (Identify and Analyze), then the processes for collecting metrics to plug into your risk assessment matrix should be well underway.
-By the time you reach the evaluation stage of risk management planning, you and your team have already:
+By the time you reach the evaluation stage of risk management planning, you and your team should have already:

 - Identified all potential risk events that could negatively impact the progress of your project

-- Analyzed, categorized and ranked all of the items in their respective matrices
+- Analyzed, categorized, and ranked all of the items in their respective matrices

 Now, you’re ready to accept whatever message your findings happen to illustrate.
 For this, you’ll want to develop your own risk assessment matrix (or probability/impact matrix) that encompasses both your qualitative and quantitative reasoning.
-This entails cross-referencing all your newfound knowledge of risk severity with respective risk probability across multiple analytical methods, to ultimately determine which risks are to be considered high, medium, and low priority.
+This entails cross-referencing all your newfound knowledge of risk severity with respective risk probability across multiple analytical methods to determine which risks are to be considered high, medium, and low priority.